Manikandan-professional/Manikandan-professional/README.md

 - ⚡ Created **7** End to End Deployment Product and launched in Cloud.

+- ⚡ Developing an software of Machine Learning Algorithmic Backend Usage machine.

 - ⚡ Currently working on Analytics of Shark Tank India Dataset.

 - ⚡ Fun fact **I am addictive to drug named 'F()()D'.**